Why I Write

-"Why I Write" (1946) is an essay by George Orwell detailing his personal journey to becoming a writer.
+"Why I Write" is a 1946 essay by George Orwell detailing his personal journey to becoming a writer.
 It was first published in the Summer 1946 edition of Gangrel.
-The editors of this magazine, J.B.Pick and Charles Neil, had asked a selection of writers to explain why they write.
+The editors of this magazine, J. B. Pick and Charles Neill, had asked a selection of writers to explain why they write.

 The essay offers a type of mini-autobiography in which he writes of having first completed poems and tried his hand at short-stories, and carried on a continuous "story" about himself in his head, before finally becoming a full-fledged writer.
 It goes on to set out some important motives for writing.

 Four motives for writing

 Orwell lists "four great motives for writing" which he feels exist in every writer.
 He explains that all are present, but in different proportions, and also that these proportions vary from time to time.
-They are as follows;
+They are as follows: